Whether you hope to vacation or staycation this summer, museums are among the many easy ways you can keep costs down.

 Thousands of institutions across the country offer free admission every day, or on certain days of the week, month or year.
 They include museums of art, history, science, culture and industry, as well as children’s museums.

-So we’ve rounded up top tips to help you take advantage of these freebies.
+We’ve rounded up top tips to help you take advantage of these freebies.
+Museum policies may change, so call to confirm before you go.

 1. Institutions that are always free